-Interest revenue
+Interest revenue and interest expense

 For all financial instruments measured at amortized cost, interest bearing financial assets classified as available for sale and financial instruments designated at fair value through profit or loss, interest income or expense is recorded using the EIR.
 The carrying amount of the financial asset or financial liability is adjusted if the Group revises its estimates of payments or receipts.
 Once the recorded value of a financial asset or a group of similar financial assets has been reduced due to an impairment loss, interest income continues to be recognized using the rate of interest used to discount the future cash flows for the purpose of measuring the impairment loss.
-Interest income from bank loans and short- and long-term investments performed as part of the Group's treasury function is classified as part of revenues, Interest income derived from loans issued to various 3rd and related parties as part of other arrangements is classified as interest income.
+Interest income from bank loans and short- and long- term investments performed as part of the Group's treasury function is classified as part of revenues, Interest income derived from loans issued to various third and related parties as part of other arrangements is classified as interest income.
+Cash receipts of both types of interest are included into interest received in the statement of cash flows.